 The delicious combination of chocolate and chilli is one that I love and you wouldn’t know it but this cheesecake is sugar free, low carb, high protein and low calorie.
-And it will definitely cure any sweet craving you have, leaving you pleasantly satisfied, yet in anticipation of your next slice.
+This sugar free chocolate cheesecake will definitely cure any sweet craving you have, leaving you pleasantly satisfied, yet in anticipation of your next slice.

 The best type of chilli to use in a chilli chocolate cheesecake is a fine powdered chilli, such as ground chilli, or Mexican chilli powder.
-Remember that the hotness of chilli powders varies greatly between brands, and I always take the approach of using less to begin with and tasting as I add a little more at a time, until it has the heat I want.
+Remember that the hotness of chilli powders varies greatly between brands, and I always take the approach of using less to begin with and tasting as I go, adding a little more at a time, until it has the heat I want.

-Do You Bake The Cheesecake In A Water Bath?
+Do You Bake The Chilli Chocolate Cheesecake In A Water Bath?

 Yes.
 When making a large cheesecake, a water bath helps to prevent the cheesecake overcooking and browning, particularly around the sides and bottom.
-It’s an extra step to set up, but well worth the effort when you get a perfectly cooked velvety cheesecake.
+It’s an extra step to set up, but well worth the effort when you get a perfectly cooked velvety sugar free chocolate cheesecake.

-The Best Dish To Bake a Cheesecake in
+The Best Dish To Bake a Chilli Cheesecake in

 I use a round ceramic dish and I make sure to wrap the base and up the sides with foil.
 So, foil on the bottom and up the sides only.
 Don't cover the cheesecake with foil on top.
 Yes you will use a lot of foil but this is not your everyday cheesecake and it does pay off.
 Also, you can reuse the foil if you take it off gently.
 The foil helps to keep the cheesecake bottom from overcooking.

 If you love cheesecake like me, you might like my other cheesecake recipes: Fruit Salad Tart (which is basically a cheesecake), my Jaffa Cheesecake, these Mini Lime Cheesecakes, Mini Rich Chocolate Cheesecakes, and Zingy Lemon Cheesecake.